Rent-A-Center: Philanthropy

 Rent-A-Center supports charities that provide family and youth empowerment opportunities.
 Beginning in 2003, the company made donations to Big Brothers Big Sisters of America locations, collected by means of fundraisers held on an annual basis in Rent-A-Center stores.
 Between 2005 and 2010, Rent-A-Center donated and set up 116 "RAC Rooms" at Boys and Girls Clubs of America locations, in which each club selects $5,000 worth of new furniture, electronics and computers for their room.
-Rent-A-Center also contributed to Boys and Girls Clubs of America with four tech centers in 2014.
-Rent-A-Center has annually allocated $60,000 worth of scholarships to customers and the children of customers and coworkers.
-Since 2004, Rent-A-Center has awarded more than $850,000 in scholarships to college students.
-Through the Random Acts of Caring initiative, which was launched in 2008, RAC has donated merchandise and funding to charitable organizations located in communities where Rent-A-Center maintains retail locations.
-Ninety-eight Random Acts of Caring have taken place since 2008, totaling $531,300 in contributions.
-Since 2007, the company has contributed over $600,000 in grants to Junior Achievement and, in addition, Rent-A-Center employees volunteer annually to teach financial literacy to students in Dallas-area schools.

 Since 2003, Rent-A-Center has provided monetary and product contributions totaling nearly $1.2 million to date to the North Texas Food Bank.
 Employees in the Field Support Center have also volunteered over 1,000 hours to Dallas-area food banks during the annual North Texas Food Bank campaign.
 Rent-A-Center has also donated more than $1.25 million to 11 other food banks across the country since 2009.
-This is in addition to the grassroots hunger-relief campaign staged across Rent-A-Center's 3,000-plus U.S. stores throughout the month of September.
-Originally dubbed "Soup to Nuts", now "Fill the Fridge", this effort supports Hunger Action Month.
+This is in addition to a hunger-relief campaign staged across Rent-A-Center's 3,000-plus U.S. stores throughout the month of September.
+This effort supports Hunger Action Month.
 This virtual food drive leverages Rent-A-Center's stores as collection points for cash donations.
 The donated funds are distributed to food banks across the U.S. and Puerto Rico at the conclusion of the month-long campaign.